CharmaineBarker/Mitigating-Bias-in-Text-Classification-via-Prompt-Based-Text-Transformation/README.md

-# ChatGPT-as-a-Text-Summarisation-Tool-to-Remove-Bias
+# Mitigating Bias in Text Classification via Prompt-Based Text Transformation
-Code, datasets, and models for the paper "ChatGPT as a Text Summarisation Tool to Remove Bias"
+Code, datasets, and models for the paper "Mitigating Bias in Text Classification via Prompt-Based Text Transformation"

 This is the work for the paper submitted to RANLP 2025.
 We generated a dataset of Dinseyland reviews simplified using different prompts, and that is released here.
 The code used for model building and evaluation, as well as McNemar's Test.